AnnaKrysztofik/WebSocketChatApp/README.md

 $ git clone https://github.com/AnnaKrysztofik/WebSocketChatApplication.git
 ```

-Update application-sit.properties or create a new configuration based on existed one.
-Please remember to put correct one properties for database and email configuration.

 In order to run the single node version you may execute the following commands:
 ```bash
 $ mvn clean install